View previous topic :: View next topic |

 Posts: 91

 Looks like Crunchyroll is back up!
-I was able to access all their features just fine, so hopefully that means the issues were resolved! ^____^
+Very Happy I was able to access all their features just fine, so hopefully that means the issues were resolved! ^____^

 _Cyphon_